 In addition, satisfied employees are more inclined to apply for internal promotions and lead their teams with the same diligence and respect they have been shown.
-With lower rates of employee turnover, results in reduced time and costs spent on training and onboarding.
+Lower rates of employee turnover results in reduced time and costs spent on training and onboarding.

 3. Respect creates a fair environment

 Offering employees the opportunity to showcase their skills and knowledge – regardless of their background – is of paramount importance for employers.